icos-etc/FFP-utils/README.md

 # FFP-utils
-Functions to manipulate data from the ICOS Carbon Portal, perform a Flux Footprint Prediction (FFP) using the method developed by Kljun et al. (2015), and save the outputs in different formats.
+Functions to manipulate data from the ICOS Carbon Portal, perform a Flux Footprint Prediction (FFP) using the method developed by Kljun et al. (2015), and save the outputs in different formats at different temporal resoolutions.

 ## CPtoFFPinput
 Starting from an input zip file downloaded from the ICOS Carbon Portal, the function returns a dataframe ready to apply the Flux Footprint Prediction (FFP) method developed by Kljun et al. (2015).